-5.2.3 Testing on a GNU/Linux and an OS X machine
+4.2.3 Testing on a GNU/Linux and an OS X machine

 combox was run on a GNU/Linux machine and an OS X machine and a file was alternatively created/modified/renamed/deleted on one of the machine and it was verified if the respective file was also created/modified/renamed/deleted on the other machine.
-The GNU/Linux machine was a virtual machine (1yra) running Debian GNU/Linux stable; the OS X machine was on Mavericks (10.9) during the initial stage of testing, later it was upgraded to Yosemite (10.10).
+The GNU/Linux machine was a virtual machine (lyra) running Debian GNU/Linux stable; the OS X machine was on Mavericks (10.9) during the initial stage of testing, later it was upgraded to Yosemite (10.10).
 The node directories to scatter files' shards were the Dropbox directory and the Google Drive directory.
-The official Dropbox client was used to automatically sync files from the Dropbox directory to the Dropbox' server on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive's server on GNU/Linux.
+The official Dropbox client was used to automatically sync files from the Dropbox directory to the Dropbox' server on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive' server on OS X and rclone[26] was used to sync files from the Google Drive directory to Google Drive's server on GNU/Linux.

-5.2.3.1 Issues found
+4.2.3.1 Issues found

 • When a file was modified on another computer, on this computer combox assumed that first shard (shard0) will be updated first and also counted on the existence of the first shard (shard0).
 It was observed that the order in which the shards were updated were unpredictable on this computer and if the first shard (shard0) was stored in the Dropbox directory, it will momentarily disappear before the most updated shard becomes available in the Dropbox directory; this broke combox.
 This issue was fixed on 2015-08-25[28].
-This issue is not got to do with the nature of the setup but it is related to the Dropbox's behavior elaborated in section 5.2.2.1.
+This issue is not got to do with the nature of the setup but it is related to the Dropbox's behavior elaborated in section 4.2.2.1.